 In general, features should be less than 2,500 words.
 We will occasionally accept longer articles when the topic and the skill of the writer warrant it.

 Is your favourite activist or author visiting your town?
 Know someone with first-hand experience or expertise on an important issue?
-Send us your query, and we’ll do what we can to help you schedule your interviewee for a Briarpatch interview.
+Send us your pitch, and we’ll do what we can to help you schedule your interviewee for a Briarpatch interview.

 Illustrations & photography

 Briarpatch is proud to feature in its pages the work of some of Canada’s best independent and up-and-coming artists and photographers.
-If you can produce quality artwork (illustration, photography, collage, etc.) within a one- or two-week turnaround time, and are willing to do so for very modest compensation (or barter), email us (including samples of your work or a link to your website).
+If you can produce quality artwork (illustration, photography, collage, etc.) within a one- or two-week turnaround time, and are willing to do so for modest compensation (or barter), email us (including samples of your work or a link to your website).

-- Al Giordano, How to Write a News Story, Narco News (School of Authentic Journalism), February 24, 2010
+Al Giordano, How to Write a News Story, Narco News (School of Authentic Journalism), February 24, 2010

-Justin Podur, Left wing punditry: Doing & presenting political analysis, Killing Train, October 23, 2008
+Justin Podur, Left-wing punditry: Doing & presenting political analysis, Killing Train, October 23, 2008